 Our sources of pre-appraised synthesized research evidence about health and social systems

-If you are looking for pre-appraised, synthesized research evidence on how to strengthen health systems and get the right programs, services and drugs to those who need them, you can search the following free resources developed and maintained by the McMaster Health Forum:
+If you are looking for pre-appraised, synthesized research evidence on how to strengthen health systems and get the right programs, services and drugs to those who need them, you can search the following free resource developed and maintained by the McMaster Health Forum:

 On the other hand, if you want pre-appraised, synthesized research evidence about health programs and services, or about drugs, you can search the following free resources developed and maintained by our partners:

 - for clinical issues (e.g., one service or drug compared to another), go to ACCESSSS; and

 - for public-health issues (e.g., one public health program compared to another), go to Health Evidence.

 You can also search another of our free resources – this one brought to you by Forum+ – for pre-appraised, synthesized research evidence in the complementary area of social systems.

 - Social Systems Evidence is the world’s most comprehensive, continuously updated repository of research evidence about the programs, services and products available in a broad range of government sectors and program areas (e.g., community and social services, culture and gender, economic development and growth, education, transportation), as well as the governance, financial and delivery arrangements within which these programs and services are provided, and the implementation strategies that can help to ensure that these programs and services get to those who need them.

 - This resource covers most of the Sustainable Development Goals, with the exceptions of the health part of goal 3 (which is already well covered by the resources noted above and below), most of goal 7 (energy), and all of goals 13-15 (climate, water and land).